koboldo/WorkMonitor/code/frontend/README.txt

 npm install

-# this executes ng serve with proxy
+# this executes ng serve with proxy to backend
 npm start